-In - house activity No SEA Objective 18 - In-hous 20 - Sustair se waste prevention & recycling; nable procurement policies (in house) Appraisal Score Notes 1 To reduce greenhouse gas emissions from waste management services and mitigate climate change impacts. + Increased recycling & prevention in house 2 To reduce municipal waste generation, including hazardous waste. +/0 No impact anticipated.
+In - house activity No SEA Objective 18 - In-house waste prevention & recycling; 20 - Sustainable procurement policies (in house) Appraisal Score Notes 1 To reduce greenhouse gas emissions from waste management services and mitigate climate change impacts. + Increased recycling, re-use & prevention in house 2 To reduce municipal waste generation, including hazardous waste. +/0 No impact anticipated.
 Potential benefit through behaviour change 3 To abide by the waste hierarchy to prevent the production of waste whilst increasing reuse, recycling, composting and recovery of waste, reducing the amount sent to landfill. +/0 No impact anticipated.
 Potential benefit through behaviour change 4 To minimise the adverse impacts of waste management activity on human health. +/0 No significant direct impacts on human health from waste management have been found.
 Potential benefits from less waste being managed 5 To engage with all the members of the community in the development and delivery of waste management services. +/0 No impact anticipated.
-Potential benefit through behaviour change 6 To lead by example in the provision of in-house waste management services. ++ 7 To reduce the amount of litter or fly-tipping in local communities.
+Potential benefit through behaviour change 6 To lead by example in the provision of in-house waste management services. ++ This is the focus of these initiatives 7 To reduce the amount of litter or fly-tipping in local communities.
 0 No impact anticipated 8 To minimise the impact on local amenity (noise, dust, light, vermin, odour).
 0 No impact anticipated 9 To protect, improve and where necessary restore the quality of inland, estuarine and ground waters.
 0 No impact anticipated 10 To protect, manage and restore land and soil quality.
 0 No impact anticipated 11 To minimise adverse effects of waste management on air quality.
-0 No impact anticipated 12 To encourage sustainable economic growth. + Behaviour change & use of local supply chain 13 To encourage innovation as well as research and development together with knowledge transfer. +/0 14 To encourage the formation, sustaining and growth of social / community enterprise schemes, voluntary and community networks. +/0 sustainable procurement policies could target community groups 15 To reduce the environmental impacts of transportation associated with waste management. +/- 16 To protect, manage and enhance biodiversity and geodiversity +/0 17 To reduce the ecological footprint of +/0
+0 No impact anticipated 12 To encourage sustainable economic growth. + Behaviour change & use of local supply chain 13 To encourage innovation as well as research and development together with knowledge transfer. +/0 Potential for innovation and knowledge transfer as regards sustainable procurement 14 To encourage the formation, sustaining and growth of social / community enterprise schemes, voluntary and community networks. +/0 sustainable procurement policies could target community groups 15 To reduce the environmental impacts of transportation associated with waste management. +/- May be positive or negative impacts from increased recycling in particular.
+16 To protect, manage and enhance biodiversity and geodiversity +/0 Assumed potential benefit from recycling & prevention 17 To reduce the ecological footprint of waste management on Merseyside. +/0 Assumed potential benefit from recycling & prevention 18 To use water and mineral resources prudently and efficiently. +/0 behaviour change 19 To promote more sustainable means of energy generation and fuel usage. +/0 purchasing of renewable energy 20 To minimise the energy usage and maximise energy efficiency in delivery of 0 Negligible impact anticipated

-• • SEA Objective In - house activity 18 - In-house waste prevention & recycling; 20 - Sustainable procurement policies (in house) No Appraisal Score Notes waste management on Merseyside.
-18 To use water and mineral resources prudently and efficiently. +/0 behaviour change 19 To promote more sustainable means of energy generation and fuel usage. +/0 purchasing of renewable energy 20 To minimise the energy usage and maximise energy efficiency in delivery of the waste management service.
-0 No impact anticipated 21 To protect, manage and enhance places, features and buildings of historic, cultural and archaeological importance.
+SEA Objective In - house activity No 18 - In-house waste prevention & recycling; 20 - Sustainable procurement policies (in house) Appraisal Score Notes the waste management service.
+21 To protect, manage and enhance places, features and buildings of historic, cultural and archaeological importance.
 0 No impact anticipated 22 To conserve and enhance the landscape as regards waste management activity/impacts.
 0 No impact anticipated